Revisiting Freud: Guided Close Reading of Freud’s Central Texts for Senior Analysts

 The meetings will be held on Zoom, midday (ET) and will be recorded and made available for participants who were unable to attend or seek further study.

 This term (and in several terms to come) we will continue to follow the gradual development of Freud’s thinking on object relations and their internalization in the mind.
 We will focus on some of Freud’s most important texts published between 1911 and 1923.
-Last terms we covered his papers on Schreber, narcissism and mourning and his Thoughts for the Times on War and Death.
-This coming term we will focus on Totem and Taboo (1912) and Beyond the Pleasure Principle (1920).
+Last terms we covered his papers on Schreber, narcissism and mourning , Thoughts for the Times on War and Death and Totem and Taboo.
+This coming term we will focus on Group Psychology and the Analysis of the E go (1921) and Beyond the Pleasure Principle (1920).

 Course Objectives:

-4. Appreciation of Freud’s revlevance to contemporary clinical work.
+(4) Appreciation of Freud’s relevance to contemporary clinical work.

 A Psychologist’s Take on Why Online Therapy Isn’t as Effective as the Real Thing